-Data on the number and proportion of proposals from investigators and institutions are from NSF's Enterprise Information System (EIS) as of December 9, 2022.
+Data on the number and proportion of proposals from investigators and institutions are from NSF's Enterprise Information System (EIS) as of November 2, 2023.
 EIS is a reporting and analysis system that provides trend analysis, financial management, and personnel information on a variety of topics, organized into modules.
 The EIS is refreshed on a regular update cycle using data from NSF's financial system and from core transactional systems, including those related to accepting and awarding proposals.

 At the start of this APG, NSF data on principal investigator demographics had two limitations; some individuals did not answer demographic questions when applying for or reporting on NSF award funding, while others answered that they do not wish to disclose this information.
-Prior to work on this APG, this resulted in NSF not knowing the gender, disability status, or race and ethnicity of at least 25 percent of principal investigators.
+Prior to work on this APG, NSF did not have data on one or more of the reported demographic characteristics (gender, disability status, or race and ethnicity) for at least 25 percent of principal investigators.
 To address the first issue, one of NSF's strategies under this APG has been to improve response rates to better gauge the effectiveness of our efforts to increase proposals with principal investigators from groups underrepresented in STEM.
 All demographic questions are now required as part of a user's profile, though respondents still have the option to answer that they do not wish to disclose this information.
-These demographic data improvements were successfully piloted beginning in 2021 and rolled out more broadly in May 2022, with the expectation that it would take 12 months to fully realize the improvements.
-In order to ensure that the measures presented in this APG accurately reflect broader representation in the scientific enterprise, NSF recalculated its FY 2020 baseline, FY 2021 results, and FY 2023 targets at the end of FY 2022.
+These demographic data improvements were successfully piloted beginning in 2021 and rolled out more broadly in May 2022, with improvements realized over the following 12 months.
+As of October 2023, around 10 percent of proposals to NSF during FY 2023 had unknown PI demographic characteristics for one or more categories, because the principal investigator chose not to disclose this information.
+In order to ensure that the measures presented in this APG accurately reflect broader representation in the scientific enterprise, NSF recalculated its FY 2020 baseline, FY 2021 and FY 2022 results, and FY 2023 targets at the end of FY 2023.

-For the definition of an underserved institution, NSF referenced: (1) NSF's list of Minority Serving Institutions based on 2020 enrollment information from the Department of Education; and (2) the list of EPSCoR states, defined by NSF using the FY 2022 update.
+For the definition of an underserved institution, NSF referenced: (1) NSF's list of Minority Serving Institutions based on 2020 enrollment information from the Department of Education; and (2) the list of EPSCoR states and territories, defined by NSF using the FY 2022 update.
 These were further limited to those receiving \$50 million or less in federal research funds over the past three years, based on data from the FY 2020 Survey of Federal Science and Engineering Support to Universities, Colleges, and Nonprofit Institutions.5